demisto/content/Packs/AzureLogAnalytics/Integrations/AzureLogAnalytics/AzureLogAnalytics_description.md

 ---
 Follow these steps for client-credentials configuration.

-1. In the instance configuration, select the **Use Client Credentials Authorization Flow** checkbox.
+1. In the instance configuration, select the **Use a self-deployed Azure application - Client Credentials Authorization Flow** checkbox.
 2. Enter your Client ID in the **ID / Client ID** parameter.
 3. Enter your Client Secret in the **Key / Client Secret** parameter.
 4. Enter your Tenant ID in the **Tenant ID** parameter.